jschaf/pggen/README.md

   results.

 - pggen works with all Postgres queries.
-If Postgres can run the query, pggen can generate Go code for it, modulo bugs.
+If Postgres can run the query, pggen can generate Go code for the query.

-- pggen uses [pgx], a faster replacement for the deprecated [lib/pq].
+- pggen uses [pgx], a faster replacement for the maintenance mode [lib/pq].

 - pggen provides a batch interface for each generated query.
 Batching means pggen sends multiple queries in one network request.